-Furnishing and décor in the guest's room: a fully-furnished bed-room with
+Furnishing and décor in the guest's room: a fully-furnished bed-room with a computer table

-B. Using the information from the form write about his prospective accommodation.
+B. Using the information from the form, write about his prospective accommodation.

 A. Match the pictures with the type of dwelling from the box below.